MRWilliamsGit/InvestmentInsight/README.md

 Problem Statement
 -----------------
-* The objective of the project is to convert informal text from subreddits like r/wallstreetbets to more formal bite-sized bits from which users can make actionable trades.
+* The objective of the project is to convert informal text from subreddits like r/wallstreetbets to more formal bite-sized bits from which every-day retail investors can make informed, actionable trades.

 Getting Started
 ---------------